 Design Targets (fc, uniformity, duration)

-• Practical tip: Validate near the end of the 90-minute test; the farthest head is your canary.
+- Practical tip: Validate near the end of the 90‑minute test; the farthest head is your canary.
+For a standards overview, see the code requirements overview.

 Corridor Spacing

-5. Check glare and shadows: Avoid mounting directly opposite reflective signage; aim to avoid hot spots on the floor.
+- Check glare & shadows: Avoid aiming directly at reflective signage; keep hot spots off the floor.

 Stair & Landing Coverage

-• Aim along the path: Light the treads from the side or above to reduce shadows; avoid glare in the descent view.
+- Aim along the path: Light treads from the side or above; avoid glare in the descent view.

-• Redundancy: Cover each flight with more than one source so a single failure won’t darken the path.
+- Redundancy: Cover each flight with more than one source; a single failure should not darken the path.

 Open-Area Grids

 Use a staggered grid (checkerboard) so no point is far from multiple beams.
-Start with a spacing equal to about the beam diameter at floor (based on mount height and beam angle), then tighten until average/minimum targets are met across aisles and exit approaches.
+Start with a spacing near the beam diameter at floor (based on MH and beam angle), then tighten the grid until average/minimum targets are met across aisles and exit approaches.

 Mount Height, Beam Spread & Aiming

-• Match beam to height: Narrow beams for tall spaces; medium beams for typical corridors; wide beams for close-in work at low ceilings.
+- Match beam to height: Narrow beams for tall spaces; medium beams for typical corridors; wide beams for low ceilings and close‑in work.

-• Use the cone: Treat each head’s beam like a cone—your spacing is set where cones overlap enough to keep the low points above 0.1 fc.
+- Use the cone: Treat each head’s beam like a cone—spacing is set where cones overlap enough to keep the low points above 0.1 fc.

-• Fine-tune aiming: Rotate heads to remove dark pockets at corners and door landings.
+- Fine‑tune aiming: Rotate heads to clear dark pockets at corners and door landings; avoid direct glare in the line of sight.

-• Distance to farthest head: Long runs may dim the end head from voltage drop—consider stepping up to 12 V systems for distance.
-See 12V vs 24V for long runs for when higher voltage wins.
+- Distance to farthest head: Long runs may dim the end head from voltage drop—plan conductor gauge and voltage accordingly.
+See 12V vs 24V for long runs and check the wire‑gauge distance tables.
+For outdoor layouts, apply IP65 spacing & aiming.

 Field Workflow & Quick Checks

-1. Sketch the path: Mark exits, stairs, turns, and obstacles.
+- Sketch the path: Mark exits, stairs, turns, obstacles, and reflective surfaces.

-2. Place decision-point heads: Doors, landings, and corridor ends.
+- Place decision‑point heads: Doors, landings, corridor ends.

-4. Runtime test: Kill power and verify at 0, 30, and 90 minutes—note the farthest dim points.
+- Runtime test: Kill power and check at 0, 30, and 90 minutes—note the dimmest points.

-5. Adjust & document: Re-aim, add or move a head if needed; save a simple drawing with measurements.
+- Adjust & document: Re‑aim, move, or add a head if needed; save a simple drawing with measurements and aiming notes.

 Common Spacing Mistakes

-• Voltage-drop starve on the farthest head after 90 minutes.
+- Voltage‑drop starve on the farthest head late in the 90‑minute test.

 FAQs About Remote Head Spacing